Everything you need to know about measuring ounces, from terms and origin to ounces in a 750 mL bottle and other helpful measurements.

 When converting ounces to milliliters (mL), we’re moving between two systems of measurement: imperial vs. metric.
 Because of this, the numbers aren’t nice and round!

 There are 25.36 fluid ounces in 750 mL.
-Since a shot is 1.5 ounces, you can get almost 17 shots from a bottle.
+Since a shot glass is 1.5 ounces, you can get almost 17 shots from a bottle.

 What Is An Ounce?

 There are 1.5 ounces in 1 shot.
 Ounce comes from the Roman term “uncia.”
 An uncia was 1/12 of a Roman copper bar that was used as a tool to measure the length of an inch and the weight of an ounce.

 Modern ounce weight and volume measurements, however, come from Britain.
 A fluid ounce is 1/16th of a quart.
 A dry ounce weighs 1/16 of a pound, or 28.35 grams.
 A fluid ounce is the amount of water that weighs one ounce.

 There are 17 shots in a 750 mL bottle.
 The “7-Fitty” came about because it equals roughly 1/5 of a US Gallon.
 For much of American history liquor was purchased in one quart bottles (1/4 of a gallon) or fifths (1/5 of a gallon), but as the liquor market in America became a much more international market the metric system worked its way into the liquor business.
 As we started using metric measurements, the bottles became close to the previously used imperial size.
 The 1.75 L bottle replaced the half gallon and the now less common 1 L bottle replaced the quart.
 750 mL bottles were standardized upon in the US in 1980 under President Carter.

 So whether you’re measuring water or wine, there are 25.36 fluid ounces in a 750 mL bottle.
 (Most wine bottles come in 750 mL sizes, so there are about 26 ounces in a bottle of wine.)